joewillsher/Vist/README.md

 Then clone this repo and run the Xcode project to build the compiler binary.

+To run the binary in Xcode, go to ‘Edit Scheme’ (⌘<) and set the arguments to `-O -verbose -preserve example.vist` and under ‘Options’ set the ‘Custom Working Directory’ to `$(SRCROOT)/RUN`

-You can then run the compiler from the command line, use the `-h` flag to see options.
+Or you can then run the compiler from the command line, use the `-h` flag to see options.

 ##Examples